-Because it’s better to keep your commitment, and failures can be a psychological downer, unless you’re very certain you can do it, it may be better to start with the 3-day challenge and extend it.
-And once you commit to something, do it.
+Because failures can be a downer, unless you’re very certain you can do a longer period, it may be best to start with the 3-day challenge and extend it.

 Keep in mind that gratitude is meaningless without a thankful heart.
 By that I mean, you have to come out of your head and feel thankful too.

 - Plan your start date and prepare for it.
 Don’t just jump into the challenge blind!

 - Know Why you want to do it.
 What benefits might you get or would like to see?

 - Enlist the support of others (for this one, the people in your household).